-- Only those students who have been formally admitted to the College through the general admissions process are considered to be degree candidates.
+- Only those students who have been formally admitted to the university through the general admission process are considered to be degree candidates.

-- No student may graduate under college-wide requirements obsolete more than 10 years.
+- No student may graduate under degree requirements obsolete more than 10 years.

 Student are eligible for a New Paltz degree upon completion of: